Next Generation Air Measuring

 - Mobile sensor platforms – developing spatially resolved data on air quality in local areas

 - Supplementing current air quality monitoring networks with a high density sensor network

 EPA has hosted numerous meetings, conferences and webinars involving many areas of air sensor research and development.
-Three Next Generation Air Monitoring (NGAM) conferences took place over the past two years.
-These conferences brought together governmental agencies, academics, community groups and innovative do-it-yourselfers to learn more about current air sensor research, see air sensors in action with tech demonstrations and, most importantly, network and discuss with fellow air sensor fanatics.
+These conferences bring together governmental agencies, academics, community groups and innovative do-it-yourselfers to learn more about current air sensor research, see air sensors in action with tech demonstrations and, most importantly, network and discuss with fellow air sensor fanatics.